Ruan191/Hostify_Public/Hostify/README.md

 All requirements can be found in requirements.txt.

 Note, you will need to fill in a secret key in settings.py aswell as an email address for the email verifications.
 Email address should also be filled in views.py in the register function.
-Then run these commands in the terminal:
+You will also need setup a mysql server and fill the details in settings.py.
+After all these are doen run these commands in the terminal:

 * python manage.py makemigrations
 * python manage.py migrate
 * python manage.py runserver